What’s The Hut like?

 Guests travelling with a four-legged friend will need to bring their own pet bedding and food but rest assured, you will have a fabulous time whatever the weather – and there’s no extra charge for dogs.

-AND WHEN I’M DOG TIRED?
-Cosy up in the rustic wooden Hut, which has been thoughtfully decorated and is surprisingly spacious inside.
-The comfy full-size bed is the focus of the room but there’s also plenty of space for a small kitchenette and table and chairs for two.
+The rustic wooden Hut has been thoughtfully decorated and is surprisingly spacious inside.
+The comfy full-size bed is the focus of the room but there’s also space for a kitchenette and table and chairs for two.

-The Hut has plenty of things to keep you occupied on rainy days, from games and books on the local flora and fauna to suggestions for nearby walks and days out.
-If you’re in danger of relaxing too much, however, the free Wifi and DAB radio will keep you connected to the modern world.
+There are plenty of things to keep you occupied on rainy days, from games and books to suggestions for days out.
+If you’re in danger of relaxing too much, however, the Wifi and DAB radio will keep you connected to the modern world.

-We were lucky enough to visit when the weather was good so made the most of the Hut’s outdoor space and fire pit but I imagine it’s wonderful in winter, when you can curl up among the blankets with the electric fire raging and a hot water bottle beside you.
+We were lucky enough to visit when the weather was good so made the most of the Hut’s outdoor space.
+It would be wonderful in winter though, when you can curl up in front of the electric fire with a hot water bottle beside you.

-HOW ARE THE SCOOBY SNACKS?
-Generally speaking, you book the Hut on a self-catering basis but a generous breakfast is provided that caters for all dietary requirements.
-Our vegetarian feast included sausages, bacon, eggs, mushrooms, beans, fresh bread and croissants, not to mention home-made jam, freshly-squeezed orange juice, a selection of cereal and yoghurt.
+Guests book the Hut on a self-catering basis but a generous breakfast is provided.
+All dietary requirements can be catered for too, which is great.
+Our vegetarian feast consisted of sausages, bacon, eggs, mushrooms, beans, fresh bread and croissants.
+We were also treated to homemade jam, freshly-squeezed orange juice, a selection of cereals and yoghurt.

-You can cook it all up in the nearby kitchen area which has everything you could possibly need to create a culinary masterpiece, plus a table for two and fresh flowers.
-There’s even a pizza oven, if you fancy making your evening meals, too.
+Cook it all up in the nearby kitchen area which has everything you need to create a culinary masterpiece.
+There’s a pizza oven, if you fancy making your evening meals, plus a table for two and fresh flowers.

 As mentioned earlier, the Hut itself has a small kitchenette with an induction hob and kettle.
-There is a great selection of tea, coffee and hot chocolate to enjoy and the welcoming slices of homemade apple cake went down a treat.
+There is a good selection of tea, coffee and hot chocolate to enjoy and the homemade apple cake went down a treat, too.

-If you fancy eating out, there are loads of dog-friendly places nearby – and helpfully, walking maps are provided with detailed directions from the Hut.
-We took a 25-minute stroll to The Abergavenny Arms in Rodmell – and if you’re in Lewes, don’t miss Bun + Bean, a cool vegetarian cafe serving handmade burgers, freshly brewed coffee and local craft beer.
-The above picture of Ernie was taken in the cafe’s courtyard garden.
+If you fancy eating out, there are loads of dog-friendly places nearby.
+Helpfully, walking maps are provided with detailed directions from the Hut.
+We took a 25-minute stroll to The Abergavenny Arms in Rodmell – and if you’re in Lewes, don’t miss Bun + Bean.
+This cool vegetarian cafe serves handmade burgers, freshly brewed coffee and local craft beer.
+The above picture of Ernie was taken in the cafe’s sunny courtyard garden.

-WHERE’S GOOD FOR WALKIES?
 You can pick up the Greenwich Meridian Trail from the bottom of the garden.
-This long-distance footpath follows the line of the Prime Meridian and runs for more than 270 miles from the monument to King George V at Peacehaven, East Sussex, to Sand le Mere in East Yorkshire.
+This long-distance footpath follows the line of the Prime Meridian and runs for more than 270 miles from Peacehaven in East Sussex to Sand le Mere in East Yorkshire.

-From the Hut, turn left to walk to the historic town of Lewes (approximately two miles) or right to Rodmell, the former home of writer Virginia Woolf.
+From the Hut, turn left to walk to the historic town of Lewes (approximately two miles) or right to Rodmell, where writer Virginia Woolf once lived.
 Follow in her footsteps by doing this lovely six-mile walk, as recommended by The Guardian newspaper.
 Be prepared for a mix of footpaths, bridleways and overgrown sections of field!